jb2718/ls-frontend/article_stuff/zip_file_quick_start_guide.md

 Once the process completes, you should see a file with a little icon of a zipped up folder in the same directory as the original `my_awesome_site` files.
-Its name will be `my_awesome_site.zip` if you created the zip file at the folder level of the project, or it will have the name of one of the selected files in the group that was zipped plus the `.zip` extension.
+Its name will be `my_awesome_site.zip` if you created the zip file at the folder level of the project.
+If you group selected files instead, it will have the name of one of the selected files in the group plus the `.zip` extension.
 You can rename the zip file as you normally rename files - just remember to leave the `.zip` extension.

 *\* Note:  You may not see the `.zip` extension depending on the settings of your File Explorer window.
 Besides the zipped folder icon, another clue that you have a zip file is that the file type will be "Compressed (zipped) folder"*